uitdots/nvim/README.md

 > [!WARNING]
 > We all know how to do that
 >
 > You shouldn't entering nvim for now.
-Use another editor to edit the [`lua/plugins/extras/languages/init.lua`](./lua/plugins/extras/languages/init.lua)!!!
+Use `nvim --clean ./lua/plugins/extras/languages/init.lua` or another editor to edit the [`lua/plugins/extras/languages/init.lua`](./lua/plugins/extras/languages/init.lua)!!!
 Otherwise you will install tons of plugins and requirements from what I'm using.

 ### Structure